-“I know it’s small,” David said with a grin,“but Josie insisted, and …” The sight that befell him inexplicably filled him with dread.
+David produced the tiny tree.
+“I know it’s small,” he said with a grin, “but Josie insisted, and…” The sight that befell him inexplicably filled him with dread.
 His smile faded.
-He looked around at the faces before him, and let the tree fall onto the wooden floor.
+He looked around at the faces before him and let the tree fall onto the wooden floor.
 Warmth from the fireplace did nothing to relieve the chill that grasped him.
 “What is it?” he asked.

 “Rena?” he asked her.

 She looked away and hugged Josie, who had taken the chair beside her.

 David walked across the room to their neighbor, Bud.

 “It’s a pleasure to see you again, Mr. Samuels,” he said, shaking the man’s hand.
 “How’s Pa?
 Is he comin’ home for Christmas, like he wrote?”